hotdoy/grav-theme-wheat/docs/01-contributing-to-a-project.md

 - A [GitHub](https://github.com/) account.
 - Some knowledge of Git.
 (I recommend using the [Github Desktop App](https://desktop.github.com/)).
 - A comand line interface (we will be using Window's Command Prompt).
-- XAMPP or any similar web server solution.
+- XAMPP or any similar web server solution (I'll be moving to Grav built-in server soon).
 - The name of the project (we will use `coolproject`).

 ## Local setup